axon-git/OneDriveRansomwareSimulator/README.md

    4. Upload the new decrypted file with the original name without the encrypted extension suffix
 5. The default decrypted file extension is set to ```.enc``` and be configured by using the ```--encrypted-file-extension``` option.

+### Hunting Queries
+After simulating the ransomware, it is recommended to perform an analysis of the activities made during the simulation.
+Threat hunting queries are available <a href="https://github.com/axon-git/threat-hunting/tree/main/OneDrive%20Ransomware">here</a>

 ## How to use
 OneDriveRansomware uses Poetry to allow easy and fast dependency installation.
 ### Installation